 - Addressing how the COVID-19 pandemic impacted individuals with disabilities and determining how to protect this community from increased infection and mortality rates, especially in care facilities.

 While change might be incremental, there is hope that benefits claims and other aspects of disability policy in the United States will head in the right direction during the Biden Administration.
-If you need assistance with disability benefits or any other related matter, you should not hesitate to contact a disability attorney near you for assistance.
+If you need assistance with disability benefits or any other related matter, you should not hesitate to contact an El Monte disability attorney near you for assistance.
 The right legal representation can help the benefit claims process go much smoother in many cases.